 For planning purposes, early retirement age is defined as any age prior to 65.
 You become eligible for Medicare benefits at age 65, so if you retire prior to this age, you will need to make plans to secure adequate health insurance coverage in the meantime.
 This task is more easily accomplished now by accessing plans through the health exchange marketplace as you are guaranteed coverage and cannot be denied due to pre-existing conditions, nor can you be charged more if you have prior medical conditions.

 Early Retirement at 55

 As a matter of fact, a special provision in the IRS rules on retirement plans allows certain civil service employees to access retirement funds penalty-free as early as age 50.
 If you don't have access to those kinds of benefits, being financially ready to retire at 55 takes a lot more savings and planning.

 The primary challenge in choosing an early retirement age is making sure you have enough assets to provide an acceptable level of income for your future.
-Someone who retires at 55 may need their savings to last 35 - 45 years in retirement.
+Someone who retires at 55 may need their savings to last 35 to 45 years in retirement.
 If you work to 70, your savings will need to provide for a shorter time frame.
 You can use various retirement income calculators to help you create a projection, or you can use the services of a qualified financial advisor, ideally a person who specializes in retirement income planning.

 Social Security Early Retirement Age

 The Social Security Administration defines early retirement age as age 62.
 If you begin taking Social Security benefits at age 62, you will receive a reduced benefit.

 Many people do not realize that even if you choose an early retirement age, you do not have to begin Social Security benefits early.
 You may be able to maximize your lifetime Social Security by putting off taking your benefits until your full retirement age or age 70, when you’ll get substantially more money.